Laplace-tech/capstone-cxr/README.md

 ## Notice

-This repository is an academic capstone project for chest X-ray reading assistance.
+This repository is intended for academic research and demonstration purposes only.

-The development period was **2026.03 – 2026.05**.
-It is not intended for autonomous clinical diagnosis.
+It is not intended for autonomous clinical diagnosis or medical decision-making.

 <br />